LaurelFR/values-cards/README.md

 - **User instructions** can be found in the top right corner of the page.
 Once the button is clicked, instructions will pop up to read.

-- Users have the option to **add additional values** at the end of the far left "Values Cards" column.
-Once the button is clicked, a form will appear for users to type in their own value and description and then create the corresponding value card.
+- Users have the option to **add additional values** by clicking the orange "Add your own value" button at the bottom of the "Values Cards" column.
+Once the button is clicked, a form will appear for a user to type in their own value and description to create the corresponding value card.
 This card may then be sorted like all other cards.

 * The **summary** feature appears at the end of the "Values Cards" column.
-Once the button is clicked, users can view their all of their sorted values more clearly in a simple three column setup.
+Once the orange "Summary" button is clicked, a user can view their sorted values more clearly in a simple three column setup.

 ## Credits